jackaponte/service_links/README.txt

 The site owner can deside:
 - To show the links as text, image or both.
 - What node types to display links for.
 - If the links should be displays in teaser view or full page view or both.
-- If the links should be added after the body text or in the links section.
+- If the links should be added after the body text or in the links section or in a block.
 - Deside what roles get to see/use the service links.